tatsuyai713/docker-nvidia-egl-desktop/README.md

 - Display mode is set via environment variables at container creation (`docker run`)
 - Running containers use fixed environment variables
 - `docker start` on existing containers doesn't change environment variables

+## Known Limitations

+### Chrome hardware acceleration falls back to software

+- Inside the Selkies EGL session Chrome's GPU sandbox strips the VirtualGL `LD_PRELOAD` hooks, so the GPU process fails to find a valid GL implementation (`Requested GL implementation (gl=none,angle=none)`).
+- When video playback starts Chrome automatically switches to software compositing/decoding.
+This is a Chromium limitation in virtualized GL pipelines and cannot be fixed with Chrome flags alone.
+- Workarounds: run Firefox inside the container, keep Chrome outside the container (accessing Selkies/KasmVNC from the host), or switch to KasmVNC mode if you must use Chrome with GPU acceleration.

+### Safari loops on the Basic Auth dialog

+- Selkies enables HTTP Basic authentication by default.
+Safari does not resend credentials when upgrading to WebSocket/WebRTC endpoints (`/ws`, `/webrtc/signalling`), so each 401 response triggers the login dialog again and the page never loads.
+- Workarounds: disable Basic auth (`SELKIES_ENABLE_BASIC_AUTH=false` before `start-container.sh`), use Chrome/Firefox/Edge, or place Selkies behind another reverse proxy that handles authentication.

 ### Rebuilding Images